zoulx32/mr-mittens.oldweb/_posts/2023-10-26-Git authentication lazyway.md

 ~ $ git remote set-url origin git@github.com:urname/nthng.git
 ```

->Tip `whenever you are going for a clone just switch it to ssh [git@github.com:username/nothing.git] so no further tinkering is required for working on your projects`
+**Tip** : whenever you are going for a clone just switch it to ssh `[git@github.com:username/nothing.git]` so no further tinkering is required for working on your projects.